What is an Uncontested Divorce?

 Uncontested Divorce in Texas

-An uncontested divorce exists when: (1) your spouse agrees to the terms of the divorce decree (this is accomplished by obtaining his/her signature on the actual divorce decree that will be presented to the court at the prove-up hearing); or (2) your spouse fails to file a written response in the divorce proceeding.
+An uncontested Texas divorce exists when: (1) your spouse agrees to the terms of the divorce decree (accomplished by obtaining his or her signature and presenting the signed decree to the court at the prove-up hearing); or (2) your spouse fails to file a written response to the petition for marriage dissolution.

-An uncontested or agreed divorce may exist even if you anticipate having arguments or disputes.
-The key to having an uncontested divorce and thus saving thousands of dollars is to resolve your differences before the court signs the divorce decree.
-If the divorce decree presented to the court includes the signature of each spouse, the court will not need to have a trial to determine/finalize the divorce terms.
+An uncontested divorce may exist even if you anticipate having arguments or disputes.
+The key to having an uncontested divorce in Texas and saving thousands of dollars is to resolve your differences before the court signs the final decree.
+If the divorce decree presented to the court includes both spouses' signatures, the court will not need to have a trial to determine or finalize the divorce terms.

 Most people don't realize that a divorce is a lawsuit.
-Therefore, if you decide not hire a lawyer, please make sure you have access to good uncontested divorce forms AS WELL AS step-by-step instructions on how to use them.
+Therefore, if you decide not hire a lawyer, consider using using our uncontested Texas divorce forms that come with step-by-step instructions on how to use them.

 What are the benefits of an uncontested divorce?

-In addition to saving money, you will also save yourself from a public battle concerning your private matters.
-Uncontested divorce forms are completed in private at your own pace and thus you and your spouse can end the marriage quietly and with dignity.
+In addition to saving money, you can also save yourself from a public battle concerning your private matters.
+Uncontested divorce forms are completed in private at your own pace, so you and your spouse can end the marriage quietly and with dignity.